How Can You Become Fluent in a Foreign Language?

 If you have never learned a foreign language, you may not have the confidence that you are a competent language learner, that you can achieve fluency.
 I know that I didn’t really believe I could do it over 50 years ago, until I did it in French.
 I have never doubted my ability to learn another language since then.

 Unfortunately it is only possible to acquire this sense of confidence after having learned at least one language.
 Then the more languages you learn, the more competent and confident you become.
-I am a better language learner at age 70 then I was at age 16 because I have done it so many times.
+I am a better language learner at age 74 than I was at age 16 because I have done it so many times.

 I firmly believe that we all have the innate ability to learn foreign languages.
 We just need to believe in ourselves, and stay with the process.
 We just need to develop new habits and give ourselves the benefit of the doubt.